mk-duong/data-porfolio/Ticketmaster ETL Pipeline/README.md

 This [Python script](Python%20&%20SQL/ingest_data.py) creates a workflow of data ingestion by first using API to fetch information of events.
 Since the extracted data is returned as a nested JSON file, it needs to be flattened before being loaded into data warehouse.

 ### Data transformation & modelling:
-Regarding data warehouse, I've decided to use Azure SQL Database to gain experience with the cloud version of SQL Server, from intializing a database in Azure portal to creating connection congfiguration with Python.
+Regarding choice of data warehouse, I've decided to use Azure SQL Database to gain experience with the cloud version of SQL Server, from intializing a database in Azure portal to creating connection congfiguration with Python.
 The following image shows how raw data is stored in the database:

 ![azure_data](images/azure_data.png)